rahil627/mind-of-rathewolf/docs/index.md

 *this* is the new digital space for my mind!

-[my old home-page](/herro) and *mayyyyybe* even [my old site](https://www.rahilpatel.com) can still be spotted among the wild internets
+you might still be able to spot [my old site](https://www.rahilpatel.com) amongst the wild internets

 this site is a digital form of of my philosophies: my mind.
 It started as a blog which was a sorta philosophical diary intended for the public, that i started when i was 15

-i have philosopher personality, and sometimes i express myself through writing, creating a life-long philosophical diary.
+i have philosopher personality, and sometimes i express myself through writing, creating a life-long philosophical diary

 i have my own unique thoughts, ideas, concepts.
-Those concepts build up to make my own language, or at least patterns (a 'pattern language'?)
-Anyway, it's worth keeping my own view of the world in tact.
+Those concepts build up to make my own language, or at least patterns: "a pattern language".
+Anyway, it's worth keeping my own view of the world in tact

+perhaps [my old home-page](/herro) is a good start to the journey toward my mind..?